Squid Package Tuning

 |These settings could break things, but when it works it works beautifully!|

-If you have a bunch of local PCs that need Windows Updates, but you do not/cannot have a WSUS server, squid can cache them for you.
+If there are a bunch of local PCs that need Windows Updates, but a WSUS server is not an option, squid can cache them.

 refresh_pattern ([^.]+.|)(download|(windows|)update|).(microsoft.|)com/.*\.(cab|exe|msi|msp) 4320 100% 43200 reload-into-ims; range_offset_limit -1;

 - On the Cache Management tab of the Squid configuration:

 - Change Hard Disk Cache size to something large, say 3000 or 4000 (3GB or 4GB), to accommodate the updates.

 - Change the Maximum object size to something big, such as 512000 for 512MB.
 Going bigger may be needed if any updates larger than that size are released.